OAU explains why Peter Obi’s lecture venue was rejected

 - Obafemi Awolowo University declined venue approval for Peter Obi's lecture due to short notice from organisers

-- The Labour Party presidential candidate reported over 10 similar event cancellations in the past
+- Recall that the former Labour Party presidential candidate reported over 10 similar event cancellations in the past

 - OAU cited safety concerns and lack of time for logistical arrangements as reasons for the cancellation